Camberwick Green characters Click on each name for a pic

 For jobs that are big a mechanical digger is bigger and better and quicker "

-So she's actually less well-remembered than her pet .... not that he had a song either !
+So she's actually not as well-remembered as her pet seems to be ( ouch !) .... not that he had a song either !

 She does however get this little one-off refrain when she's helping Peter the Postie sort the letters in the very 1st episode ...